Fort Worth Street And Storm Drain Contractor Bond Overview

 How deep should a storm drain be?

-The minimum depth for storm drain is 15 inches.
-18 inch diameter and fitted with a cover to keep out unwanted materials, this will help ensure the water flows freely away from your home when it rains.
+The minimum depth for a storm drain is 15 inches.
+18-inch diameter and fitted with a cover to keep out unwanted materials, this will help ensure the water flows freely away from your home when it rains.

 What are street drains called?

-Storm drains, also known as surface water drain/sewers or stormwater drains (depending on the region), are infrastructure designed to quickly and efficiently collect excess rain and ground water from impervious surfaces such as paved streets, car parks, parking lots.
+Storm drains, also known as surface water drains/sewers or stormwater drains (depending on the region), are infrastructure designed to quickly and efficiently collect excess rain and ground water from impervious surfaces such as paved streets, car parks, and parking lots.

 Are sewer and storm drains the same?

 The sanitary sewer collects water from inside our homes, businesses, etc. It carries it to a treatment plant where wastewater is cleaned before being released into the Delta.
-A storm drain flows directly to the Delta without any type of cleaning process involved in-between!
-Have a Texas Fee Interest-Manufacturer's License (BA) ($30,000.00) Bond.
+A storm drain flows directly to the Delta without any type of cleaning process in between!
+Have a Texas Fee Interest-Manufacturer’s License (BA) ($30,000.00) Bond.

 Are storm drains dangerous?